nicjansma/amazon-cloud-backup/README.md

 control over them.
 By using this DIY method of backup, you get complete control of your backup experience.
 No upload rate-limiting, no client program constantly running on your computer.
 You can even do things like encrypt the volume you're backing up to.

+Starting 2014, Amazon has an option to [automatically encrypt EBS volumes](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/EBSEncryption.html).
+To use this, you need to use at least a m3.medium instance (t1.micro does not have the Intel AES-NI instruction set).

 The only service you're paying for is Amazon EC2 and EBS, which is pretty cheap, and not likely to disappear any time soon.
-For example, my monthly EC2 costs for performing a weekly backup are less than a dollar, and EBS costs at this time are as cheap as $0.10/GB/mo.
+For example, my monthly EC2 costs for performing a weekly backup are less than a dollar, and EBS costs at this time are as cheap as $0.05/GB/mo.

 These scripts are provided to give you a simple way to backup your files via rsync to Amazon's infrastructure, and can be easily adapted to your needs.